2015–16 NFL playoffs: AFC: Denver Broncos 20, New England Patriots 18

 Following a three-and-out, Edelman returned Colquitt's 52-yard punt 16 yards to midfield with 1:52 left in the game.
 Brady threw three consecutive incompletions, but on 4th-and-10, he launched a 40-yard bomb to Gronkowski on the Broncos 10-yard line.
 A few plays later, the Patriots faced 4th-and-goal from the 4-yard line, but Brady proved up to the task again, throwing a 4-yard touchdown pass to Gronkowski that made the score 20–18 with 12 seconds left on the clock.
 On the subsequent 2-point conversion attempt, Brady took a snap out of shotgun formation and threw a pass to Edelman, but the ball was deflected by Aqib Talib into the arms of defensive back Bradley Roby for an interception.
 Had New England converted the 2-point conversion, the game would have been sent to overtime for the first time in an AFC Championship in 29 years.
 New England then lost their last chance of the game when Gostkowski's onside kick attempt was recovered by Shiloh Keo.

 Manning, who threw only one touchdown pass at home during the season, finished the game 17 of 32 for 176 yards and two touchdowns, while also rushing for 11 yards.
 Anderson was the top rusher of the game with 72 yards on 16 carries, and also caught three passes for 18 yards.
 Miller had five tackles, 2½ sacks, and an interception.
 Brady finished his NFL record 31st postseason game 27 of 56 for 310 yards and a touchdown, with two interceptions, while also leading the team in rushing with 13 yards.
 Gronkowski caught eight passes for 144 yards and a score.
 Linebacker Jamie Collins had eight tackles and two sacks.

 With this win, Manning became the first quarterback to lead two different teams to the Super Bowl multiple times.
 Denver won despite being outgained in total yards 336 to 244.
-With the loss, the Patriots become the 11th consecutive team to surrender the Vince Lombardi Trophy to a new champion (the 2004 Patriots remain the last repeat World Champion).
+With the loss, the Patriots become the 11th consecutive team to surrender the Vince Lombardi Trophy to a new champion (the 2004 Patriots were the last repeat World Champion until the 2023 Kansas City Chiefs).

 This was the fifth postseason meeting between the Patriots and Broncos.
 The home team had won all four prior meetings, in which Denver had won three of the prior four, including 26–16 in the 2013 AFC Championship Game.
+This was also the fifth and final postseason meeting between Tom Brady and Peyton Manning; all four were won by the home team, one of which was the 2006 AFC Championship Game in Indianapolis which Manning's Colts won en route to winning Super Bowl XLI.